Week 14 Pregnancy

 Second Trimester

 You are 14 weeks pregnant and in your second trimester.
-Your baby is about the size of a peach.
+Your baby is about the size of a lemon.
 This week's key development: A Whole New Energy.
 NHS note: Routine midwife appointment to check blood pressure and urine.

 Baby's Development